-Attendance Coding Definition Excused Absence An absence for any portion of the school day or a full school day that meets the conditions specified under "Excused Absence".
-Unexcused Absence An absence for any portion of the school day or a full school day that does not meet the conditions specified under "Excused Absence".
-Absent/Exempt An absence for a field trip, internship, visit to school nurse or other authorized school activity.
-Tardy The failure of a student to be physically present in the building at the start of the designated school day, or the designated start of a class period at the middle and secondary levels.
+Excused Absence An absence for conditions spector Unexcused Absence An absence for meet the conditions spector Absent/Exempt An absence for school activity.
+Tardy The failure of a designated sch secondary leve Any student en An absence for any portion of the school day or a full school day that meets the used Absence t/Exempt conditions specified under "Excused Absence". t/Exempt An absence for any portion of the school day or a full school day that does not meet the conditions specified under "Excused Absence".
+An absence for a field trip, internship, visit to school nurse or other authorized school activity. of period is tai "excused" tarc recorded as "e designation sh student is late The failure of a student to be physically present in the building at the start of the designated school day, or the designated start of a class period at the middle and secondary levels.
 A tardy may be excused or unexcused.
 Any student entering after student arrival or entering a class after the beginning of period is tardy for that class.
 The teacher shall record the lateness as either an "excused" tardy or an "unexcused" tardy.
-Students who bring a valid note will be recorded as "excused" tardy.
-If the student does not present a note the designation shall be at the discretion of the teacher based on the reason the student is late to class.
-Early Departure The failure of a student to be physically present in the building at the end of the designated school day or a class period.
+Students who bring a valid note will be recorded as "excused" tardy of the student does not present a note the designation shall be at the discretion of the teacher based on the reason the student is late to class.
+Early Departure The failure of a designated sci unexcused The failure of a student to be physically present in the building at the end of the designated school day or a class period.
 An early departure may be excused or unexcused